 Give your Newfoundland Greenhouse a boost by including some thermal mass on the floor.
 By covering the ground of your Newfoundland Greenhouse with dark beach rocks and stones, you will help trap more of the sun’s heat inside.

-Your greenhouse can easily be 20 degrees Celcius warmer inside because of the greenhouse effect.
+Your Newfoundland Greenhouse can easily be 20 degrees Celcius warmer inside because of the greenhouse effect.

 Take your Newfoundland Staycation Garden Seedlings to the Seedling Gym Before Transplant